d-kleine/d-kleine.github.io/README.md

 *	Several years of experience integrating psychological approaches and methods into knowledge transfer, consulting, and solution finding for improved customer outcomes

 💹 My successes:
-*	Expertise in developing various ML and DL architectures and efficiently deploying and optimizing ML models for production use
+*	Expertise in developing various Machine Learning and Deep Learning architectures and efficiently deploying and optimizing AI models for production use
 *	Developing customer-focused solutions that have increased sales, image, satisfaction, and visibility, even in times of constrained budgets
 *	Driving internal improvements to reduce the workload of the team, as well as promoting data-driven skills in times of skills shortages